charlyhayoz/tablefootball_score/README.md

 The documentation is generated with [Scribe](https://scribe.knuckles.wtf/laravel).

-Document each of your controller with the following model :
+Document each of your controller at the top with the following model :
 `/\*\*

 - @group Game management